About Pack Config

 Supporter Unit: In the past Pack Config has requested financial support for specific reasons, either through making a direct donation or purchasing a specific product and I am extremely grateful to these generous people: Rafa Salamanca, Stephen Dumas, Eddie Dennis, Carl Lafferty, Kazuya Tamura, ChungHowe Kwan, Robert Philips, Thomas Hutton, Chris Wheatley, Benjamin Garcia, Christopher Russell, Douglas Lee, Wndsn, Jed Edwards, Rori Jean, Kevin Rogers, Matthew de Jesus, Rick Stowe, James Nee, Garrett O’Donoghue, Patrick Mariolo and Ethan Georgi.

 Pack Config also takes part in affiliates programs to help generate income that supports the continuation of the blog.
-When we link to a product on Amazon, GORUCK and a few sites linked to AvantLink’s affiliate program, if you choose to make a purchase (within a limited amount of time) Pack Config may earn a sales commission based on a percentage of the cost you pay.
+When we link to a product on Amazon, GORUCK and Recycled Firefighter, if you choose to make a purchase (within a limited amount of time) Pack Config may earn a sales commission based on a percentage of the cost you pay.

 In the case of the Amazon Services LLC Associates Program, Pack Config can only identify the individual products that have been purchased, and these are never linked to any customer information.